Mittogi/SWT301/README.md

- # Welcome to Math Utility Repository
+ # Welcome to Math Utility Repository version 7.6.2024
  ## You will find in this repo the following stuff

  * A Math utility source code to demonstrate the Math library using java and maven